How do I make an appointment?

 Why do you charge for the consultation?

 A trichology consultation has a fee; you are paying for a Trichologists time and expertise relating to the diagnosis, probable causes and advice on the treatments to rectify your specific concern.
 Therefore I do not need to ‘hard-sell’ products and treatments and nor do I believe in it.
+The consultation fee includes the equipment to take measurements of hair density, the additional time analysis of your hair and scalp and the time taken to write up your report and recommendations, as well as review results of any further investigations related to your concern.

 Currently Trichology is not available through the NHS, but for some conditions referral to a dermatologist is required and this can be done privately or requested via your GP.